bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     \frac{A\text{ is false}}{\text{therefore, }B\text{ is less plausible}} \tag{R4}

-R3 can be encoded as the product rule:
+R3 can be encoded as this form of the product rule:

 .. math::